Summerhall

 Prince of Summerhall

 Summerhall was built in the Dornish Marches during the notably pro-Dornish reign of King Daeron II.
-It was a Targaryen summer castle and royal residence used frequently by Daeron in his youth.
+It was a Targaryen summer castle and royal residence used frequently by Daeron in his younger years.
 As he grew older, he left King's Landing less frequently and Summerhall passed to his youngest son, Prince Maekar.
 The prince maintained a household there after the First Blackfyre Rebellion.[4]
 This was possible since Daeron's heir, Baelor, had Dragonstone, and Aerys and Rhaegel seldom left the court.
 Maester Melaquin served at Summerhall.[5]
 The holder of the castle became known as the Prince of Summerhall.[2]

 After the tourney at Ashford Meadow, Maekar wanted his son, Prince Aegon, to return to Summerhall.
 Ser Duncan the Tall, a hedge knight, took Aegon as his squire, however.[1]
 Aegon had a dragon egg at Summerhall.[6]
 Maekar brooded at Summerhall after his brother, King Aerys I Targaryen, named Brynden Rivers the Hand of the King.[7]